PaulWendt96/UnixLevel6Notes/WhatIsAPipe.md

 The basic algorithm is this:
   1. Lock the pipe
-  2. If the reader has caught up with the writer, reset both to 0
+  2. If the reader has caught up with the writer, reset both to 0.
-     i.
-If the writer is sleeping, wake it up ii.
-If there's no longer a writer, release the pipe and return without satisfying the read iii.
-Goto step 1
+     If the writer is sleeping, wake it up.
+     If there's no longer a writer, release the pipe and return without satisfying the read.
+     Otherwise, goto step 1.
   3. Read from the pipe and retun

 The plock(ip) and prele(ip) calls are just for locking and unlocking the underlying